WebClub-NITK/GDSC-NITK-Recruitments-2022/RECRUITMENT_TASKS_2022.md

 ### Description

 Your task is to build a Feedback Form application for a user to send feedback.
-Users will get to choose from the list of recipients available.
+Users invited to fill the form should get appropriate emails.
 Email of the same is to be sent to the respective receiver when a user submits a form.
-The application should have at least two pages.
-One of them displays past feedback forms submitted by the user.
+There should be a dashboard that displays the past forms created/submitted by the user.

 ### Useful resources:

 These links might give you a direction